|Drip-less homemade popsicles, made using flavored Jello gelatin, unsweetened Kool-Aid and sugar.|

 - 3 cups of cold water

 In a bowl, whisk together the jello, Kool-Aid and sugar.
 Stir in the hot water until all of the sugar is dissolved, then add in the cold water.
 Pour into Popsicle molds and freeze for at least 4 hours, or overnight, until firm.

-Cook's Notes: You can make these any flavor you like, but try to match similar or complementary flavors of gelatin and Kool-Aid.
+Cook's Notes: You may make these any flavor you like, but try to match similar or complementary flavors of gelatin and Kool-Aid, and even layer several flavors, freezing each layer individually before adding any additional layers.
 To loosen from molds, run under warm tap water a few seconds until you feel the mold pull away.

 Requires Adobe Reader - download it free!©Deep South Dish

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 Chocolate Frosty Ice Cream